fnune/toastboard/NOTES.md

 To create a task that executes periodically, I just need to make it an infinite loop that calls `vTaskDelay` in it or `vTaskDelayUntil`.
 I'm going for the simpler `vTaskDelay`.

+After creating the task, I get an crash loop due to a stack overflow on my new `task_upload_memfault_data`.
+Is my stack size not big enough?

 #### Finding out the stack size needed by a function

 I found this interesting article: [GNU Static Stack Usage Analysis](https://mcuoneclipse.com/2015/08/21/gnu-static-stack-usage-analysis/) by [Erich Styger](https://mcuoneclipse.com/author/mcuoneclipse/).
 I can pass `-fstack-usage` to `gcc` and get a nice `.su` file that gives me the stack usage of each function in bytes.